6%-Yielding Universal Corp Stock’s Dividend Hiked for 53 Straight Years

 Recent Share-Price Performance

-Despite the company’s wonderful third-quarter financial results, Universal Corp stock’s price has been experiencing some volatility.
+Despite the company’s wonderful fiscal third-quarter results, Universal Corp stock’s price has been experiencing some volatility.
 As of this writing, UVV stock is down by about:

 - Three percent over the last month